kstenerud/concise-encoding/cte-specification.md

 ### List

-A list begins with an opening square bracket `[`, contains whitespace separated contents, and finishes with a closing square bracket `]`.
+A list begins with an opening square bracket `[`, contains [structural whitespace](#structural-whitespace-characters) separated contents, and finishes with a closing square bracket `]`.

 **Example**: